Contentful Personalization & Analytics

 Locale handling in the Optimization SDK Suite

-Use this document to keep the application Contentful locale separate from the SDK Experience/event locale.
-The SDKs do not resolve Contentful locales, wrap CDA clients, or infer browser, device, or request locales.
-Applications choose their own locale from routing, i18n, native state, or request logic and pass it to each system that needs it.
+Use this document to keep the application Contentful locale separate from the SDK Experience/event locale across Web, React Web, Next.js, Node, React Native, iOS, and Android applications.
+For app-owned content fetching and entry resolution, the SDKs do not resolve Contentful locales, create Contentful Delivery API clients, or infer browser, device, or request locales.
+Applications choose their own locale from routing, i18n, native state, or request logic and pass it to manual Contentful calls or SDK-managed entry fetching.
+Preview and debug tooling is separate: preview-panel APIs can use Contentful clients or pre-fetched entries to load Optimization definitions, but they do not choose or fetch locales for application content.

-For entry replacement mechanics, see Entry personalization and variant resolution.
+For entry replacement mechanics, see Entry optimization and variant resolution.
 For package setup, use the relevant integration guide or package README.

 Table of Contents